 Today's gospel reading falls into two sections.
-The first section comprises a little statement from the prologue of John's gospel and the second revolves around a question that has already been answered in the prologue.
+The first section comprises a statement from the prologue of John's gospel and the second revolves around a question that has already been answered in the prologue.
 In other words, the reader knows the answer to the question posed by the characters in the second section.
-The prologue presents John the baptiser as "a man sent from God".
-He is not the light; he is rather a "witness" whose role is to testify to "the light".
+The prologue presents John the baptizer as "a man sent from God".
+He is not "the light"; he is rather a "witness" whose role is to testify to "the light".
 The true light [Jesus] was "coming into the world".
+As we proclaim Jesus as "the light", we might take time to appreciate the wonder and the properties of the material reality that informs this metaphor.

-In the face of less than friendly questioning, John the baptiser responds simply and honestly to questions about his identity.
+In the face of less than friendly questioning, John the baptizer responds simply and honestly to questions about his identity.
 The questions are relentless and John's responses are unambiguous.
 He is not the Messiah, the Anointed of God.
 He is not the prophet Elijah that some identified with God's messenger of Malachi 3:1-3 who would return and restore the "descendants of Levi" He is not the prophet-like-Moses of Deuteronomy 15.
 He states his identity with reference to the words of the prophet Isaiah: he is the voice crying out in the wilderness, inviting God's people to prepare the way for God's advent, God's coming.

-John knows who he is, he understands the parameters of his mission, and he points his questioners in the direction of the truth.
+John knows who he is.
+He understands the parameters of his mission and he points his questioners in the direction of the truth.
 His role is a pivotal one in the story of God's saving action.
 His story is also pivotal in the unfolding of the drama of the fourth gospel.
 It is worth asking how we might answer the question that the priests and Levites put to John on behalf of the Jerusalem "Jews": "Who are you?"
 If we can honestly answer that question, if we can admit who we are with all our strengths and weaknesses, if we can know our place in the scheme of things and own it in all humility, then we are probably in a good position to recognise and, like John, witness to the "one who is coming", the light of the world, the revelation of God.